FNALLPC/lpc-scripts/README.md

     +DesiredOS = SL7
     ```
     (other possible values are EL8 or EL9)
-* if you are running in a non-RHEL container, then you should manually set a different line in your JDL file:
+* If you are running in a non-CMS container, then you should manually set a different line in your JDL file:
     ```
     +ApptainerImage = "/path/to/your/container"
     ```
+* Using the `ENV()` function in the JDL file may not function as intended, since it will be evaluated on the host node, rather than inside the container with your environment set up.
 * Commands that require tty input (such as `nano` or `emacs -nw`) will not work with `call_host`.
 * Calling multiple commands at once with `call_host` can break the pipe if the commands are separated by semicolons and a non-final command fails.
     The symptom of this will be that subsequent host commands hang, and pressing ctrl+C will give the error message "Interrupted system call".
     It is necessary to exit and reenter the container (in order to create a new pipe) if this occurs.
     To avoid this, chain multiple commands using logical operators (`&&` or `||`), or surround all the commands in `()` (thereby running them in a subshell).
+* Stopping a command in progress with ctrl+C will also break the pipe (as described in the previous item).

 ## `bind_condor.sh`